Outback is a wilderness therapy program that caters to helping troubled teens in the United States.

 One of the key practices of wilderness therapy is to take teens out of their comfort zones and bring them to an unfamiliar environment.
 This provides them more opportunities to learn life lessons through survival skills and object lessons without being distracted.
 Kids from Maryland who attend a wilderness therapy program in Utah are one step closer to making big life changes.

-Each person who attends a wilderness therapy programs comes with a fresh start.
+Each person who attends a wilderness therapy program comes with a fresh start.
 They don’t know anything about other participants, and no one knows who they are.
 This clean slate atmosphere allows them to find themselves without worrying about external life pressures and preconceived notions.

 The camp counselors focus on lessons that teach individual and group survival lessons while focusing on working together and solving problems.
 The counselors in wilderness therapy programs try to be mentors and friends, and provide a positive role model for the participants.
 These life lessons are applicable to life inside and outside of the camp.
 When teens return home, they are better able to recognize good and bad behaviors.
 They know how they can develop positive relationships, and they are able to solve problems effectively.